 At the end of each session, participants will be completing a very simple “action plan” that outlines one thing they learned in the session and something they will implement/apply on the job.
 You should leave 5 minutes at the end of your session for this task.

-All trainers should complete the registration form on the BWSR Academy page by September 27, 2019.
+By September 27, 2019, all trainers should complete the registration form on the BWSR Academy page.

 If you plan on attending the Academy for more than the day you are presenting, please deduct one day’s registration cost for each day you are presenting from the total amount due.